ItsBranK/UE3SDKGenerator/README.md

 ![](https://i.imgur.com/gbIfB3R.png)

 Hard coded fields in `GameDefines.hpp` are dynamically generated in the final sdk, along with their offsets.
-In order for the offsets to be correct you must property "register" the field, the template includes all fields needed for sdk generation; anything fields other than that you do NOT need to register as long as it's not part of the `EFieldIds` enum.
+In order for the offsets to be correct you must property "register" the field, the template includes all fields needed for sdk generation; anything other than that you do NOT need to register as long as it's not part of the `EFieldIds` enum.

 Here is an example of how to register fields, there are more examples in the `Template` folder, as well as comments throughout to help you if you encounter any errors with the template.